FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 SPAIN

-Up to 10 people per household will be allowed to gather for the Christmas and New Year holidays, relaxing the current general rule that permits gatherings of up to six people.
+Up to 10 people per household will be allowed to gather for Christmas and New Year, relaxing the current rule that permits gatherings of up to six people.

 Curfews will be pushed back to 1:30 a.m. from 11 p.m. on Dec.
 24 and Dec.
-31, but movement between regions will be banned between Dec.
+31. Movement between regions will be banned between Dec.
 23 and Jan.
 6, except for visits to family.

-The government of Catalonia said it would not relax its restrictions on Dec.
-7 as planned, prompting some ski slopes to postpone their opening next week, but would allow free movement during the Christmas celebrations.

-The federal government extended its lockdown measures due to expire on Dec.
-20 until Jan.
-10, but has ease rules over the Christmas holidays to let families and friends celebrate together.
-Up to 10 people will be allowed to gather, not counting children.

 NORWAY